Wide open trail corridor stretching toward the horizon under big sky, tall grass on either side

 The practical stuff.

-A long corridor with multiple entry points — the kind of trail where planning is optional and the ride decides itself.
+A long corridor with multiple entry points.
+Planning is optional and the ride decides itself.

 Parking & Access

-The trail runs along the hydro corridor between Yonge Street in the east and Jane Street in the west.
+The trail runs along the hydro corridor between Bayview Street in the east and Jane Street in the west.
 Multiple access points along Finch Avenue make it easy to join at any point.
-The eastern entrance near Yonge and Finch is the most convenient for riders coming from the area — street parking is available on side streets.
+The eastern entrance near Bayview and Finch is convenient for riders coming from the area as street parking is available on many side streets.
 The trail connects with several north-south ravine trails for those wanting to extend the ride.

 Bike Rental